jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 "Right."
 Ethan's expression softened.
 "You do.
 You've always got this."

-He stepped back to let her in, and Sophia entered the Hayes family home feeling like she was crossing a border into foreign territory.
+He stepped back to let her in, and Sophia entered the Price family home feeling like she was crossing a border into foreign territory.
 The house was beautiful—hardwood floors, modern furniture, family photos on the walls showing Ethan's progression from gap-toothed kid to hockey star.
 But it felt more like a showroom than a home, everything a little too perfect.

 "Sophia!"
-Caroline Hayes emerged from the kitchen, wiping her hands on a dish towel.
+Caroline Price emerged from the kitchen, wiping her hands on a dish towel.
 She was tall and elegant, blonde hair pulled back, wearing casual clothes that somehow looked formal.
 "It's so wonderful to see you again!
 You've grown up so much!"

 "Thank you for having me, Mrs. Hayes."
 Sophia held out the wine bottle awkwardly.
 "My parents sent this."